Multiplicities of Representations in Algebraic Families: Introduction

 Now we explain our approach to Theorem \ref{main}.
-Our proof is based on the following general upper semi-continuous theorem in homological algebras (we choose the language of derived categories in the whole proof.
-See Section \ref{homo} for basics.)
-Denote by $D(R)$ the derived category of $R$-modules. \begin{prop}[Upper semi-continuous theorem] Let $M\in D(R)$ be a perfect complex, i.e. quasi-isomorphic to a bounded above and below complex of finite projective $R$-modules.
-Then \begin{itemize} \item the function $\dim_{k(x)}H^i(M\otimes_R^Lk(x))$ is upper semicontinuous for each $i$, \item the Euler Poincare number $\sum_i(-1)^i\dim_{k(x)}H^i(M\otimes_R^Lk(x))$ is locally constant. \end{itemize} \end{prop} \begin{proof}Item (i) is \cite[\href{https://stacks.math.columbia.edu/tag/0BDI}{Lemma 0BDI}]{SP} and Item (ii) is \cite[\href{https://stacks.math.columbia.edu/tag/0BDJ}{Lemma 0BDJ}]{SP} \end{proof} Now let $i_H^G E$ be the compact induction of $E$ and $\CH(K,E)$ be the level-$K$ Hecke algebra over $E$.
+We shall use the language of derived categories(See Section \ref{homo} for the basics).
+Let $i_H^G E$ be the compact induction of the trivial representation $E$ of $H(F)$ and $\CH(K,E)$ be the level-$K$ Hecke algebra over $E$.
 Then by the Frobenius reciprocity law and Bernstein's decomposition theorem (see \cite[Theorem 2.5(1)]{AS20} etc), for properly chosen open compact subgroup $K\subset G(F)$ (see Proposition \ref{EPE} below)